wistia/wistia-open-docs/_posts/data-api.md

 created             | The date when the media was originally uploaded. updated             | The date when the media was last changed. assets              | An array of the assets available for this media.
-See the table below for a description the fields in each asset object. embedCode           | DEPRECATED: If you want to programmatically embed videos, use the <a href="{{ '/embed-api' | post_url }}">Embedding API</a>. description         | A description for the media which usually appears near the top of the sidebar on the media's page. hashed_id           | A unique alphanumeric identifier for this media.
+See the table below for a description the fields in each asset object. project             | An object representing the project for this media.
+The attributes are ID and name. embedCode           | DEPRECATED: If you want to programmatically embed videos, use the <a href="{{ '/embed-api' | post_url }}">Embedding API</a>. description         | A description for the media which usually appears near the top of the sidebar on the media's page. hashed_id           | A unique alphanumeric identifier for this media.
 It's used all over the place, from URLs inside the Wistia application (e.g. http://home.wistia.com/medias/jocs98za4l) to embed codes!